-We've tested many strollers over the years and our expert testers have 15 years of experience in testing children's products.
+We've assessed many strollers over the years and our expert testers have more than 15 years' experience testing the quality and safety of various children's products.

-On top of this, our testers sit on the Australian Standards committee for prams and strollers, so we keep up to date with changes to the standard.
+On top of this, our testers sit on the Australian Standards committee for prams and strollers, so we keep up to date with any changes.
 Our lab is NATA-accredited to test strollers against this standard.

 - the child is securely restrained; there are no gaps they can slip through and the buckle is not too easy to undo

 - the folding mechanisms are safe and secure

 - there are no sharp edges or possible entrapment points for fingers or limbs (either for the child in the pram, or an adult folding/unfolding the pram)

 - the pram has good stability and the brakes work well.

 New brands of strollers that come into our labs are tested on our very own 'rolling road'.
 Each pram is placed on this rolling road rig for 64 hours at a speed of 5km/h, as per the Australian standard.
 We rarely see prams fail this test so now we only conduct it on brands we haven't tested before.
 Three-wheel strollers that look like they might be used for jogging are tested for a further 10 hours at 10km/h to see how they stand up to faster speeds.